The Very Reverend Craig Loya

-Marty Wheeler Burnett is responsible for leading and coordinating the music ministry at Trinity Cathedral, where she has served since 2007.
-She conducts the Cathedral Choir and Summer Choir, serves as Director of the Cantate Choral Academy (our children's and youth choir program), and oversees the Handbell Ensemble and the Cathedral Concert Series.
-Dr. Burnett plays the organ for all liturgies, including weddings and funerals, oversees maintenance of the cathedral’s instruments and choral music library, and offers her skills as a resource person in the diocese.
+Marty Wheeler Burnett leads and coordinates the music ministry at Trinity Cathedral, where she has served since 2007.
+She conducts the Cathedral Choir, Schola Cantorum, Requiem Choir, and Summer Choir.
+Dr. Burnett serves as Director of the Cantate Choral Academy (our children's and youth choir program), oversees the Handbell Ensemble, and coordinates concerts and special music events.
+She plays the organ for all liturgies, including weddings and funerals, oversees maintenance of the cathedral’s instruments and choral music library, and offers her skills as a resource person in the diocese.

 Stacy has been a member of the Trinity Cathedral staff since 1992.
 As the Office Manager and Financial Administrator, she is responsible for maintaining the financial and parish records, coordinating the cathedral calendar, and assisting the Dean, Senior Warden, Junior Warden, and Treasurer with various projects.
 Additionally, she coordinates the Every Member Canvas, assists with coordination for weddings and funerals, and assists all Cathedral ministry teams.

-Kyle Smith moved to Omaha from Southern California in May 2016 with his wife Meghan and dog Hailey.
-Kyle was previously a city planner for the City of Riverside, California where he served the fast-growing city of 300,000+ people for over 11 years in a role which involved coordinating environmental & zoning clearances for upcoming development projects.
-Kyle represented the City in several outreach efforts and led an effort to streamline the otherwise complicated red tape that makes up the development process in California.
+Kyle Smith lives in Downtown Omaha with his wife Meghan, daughter Saoirse, and dog Hailey.
+Kyle grew up in Southern California and was previously a city planner for the City of Riverside, California.
 Kyle and Meghan were married at St. Paul’s Episcopal Cathedral in San Diego in October 2015.
-They regularly attended All Saints Episcopal Church in Pasadena for several years before their move to Nebraska for Meghan’s position at the position at the University of Nebraska Medical Center.
-Kyle was confirmed as a member at Trinity Cathedral in June 2017 and is involved in the Altar Guild and served as a delegate to Annual Council in 2017.
-Kyle also is involved in the Cursillo movement in the Diocese of Nebraska as well as Education for Ministry.
-Kyle is a lifelong fan of the Los Angeles Dodgers and enjoys hiking, traveling and exploring his new home state of Nebraska.
+They regularly attended All Saints Episcopal Church in Pasadena for several years before their move to Nebraska for Meghan’s position at the University of Nebraska Medical Center.
+Kyle was confirmed as a member at Trinity Cathedral in June 2017.
+Kyle also is involved in the Cursillo movement in the Diocese of Nebraska, Education for Ministry, has served as a delagate to Annual Council, and is enrolled in the Lay Evangelist program at Bishop Kemper School of Ministry.
+Kyle also is involved in the Episcopal Communicators group, which includes lay and clergy leaders in the national church who focus on digital evangelism at the national, diocese and parish levels.
+Kyle is a lifelong fan of the Los Angeles Dodgers and enjoys hiking, traveling and exploring Nebraska.